Capacitance Electronic Disc: Demise

-Several problems doomed the CED system before it was even introduced.
-From the early development of the CED system, it was clear that VCRs and home videotape—with their longer storage capacity and recording capabilities—posed a threat to the system.
-However, development pushed ahead.
-Once released, sales for the CED players were slow.
-When the system was formally announced in late 1979, RCA had projected annual sales of between 5 and 6 million players and 200 to 500 million videodiscs.
+Several problems doomed the RCA CED videodisc system long before it was even announced.
+The introduction of VCRs and home videotape in the mid 1970s—with their longer storage capacity and recording capabilities—posed a major threat to the system.
+However, development of CED continued.
+When the forthcoming system was formally announced in late 1979, RCA had projected annual sales of between five and six million players and 200 to 500 million videodiscs.
 The company had expected to sell 200,000 players by the end of 1981, but only about half that number had been sold, and there was little improvement in sales throughout 1982 and 1983.

 The extremely long period of development—caused in part by political turmoil and a great deal of turnover in the high management of RCA—also contributed to the demise of the CED system.
-RCA had originally slated the videodisc system for a 1977 release.
-The discs were not able to hold more than 30 minutes of video per side, and the nickel-like material used to make discs was not sturdy enough for manufacture.
-Signal degradation was an issue, as handling the discs was causing them to deteriorate more rapidly than expected, baffling engineers.
+RCA had originally slated 1977 as the release date for the videodisc system; at that point, discs were not able to hold more than 30 minutes of video per side and the nickel-like compound used for manufacturing the discs was not sturdy enough.
+Signal degradation was also a problem, as handling the discs was causing them to deteriorate more rapidly than expected, baffling engineers.

-Adding onto the issues was the length of the discs; sixty minutes per side rendered it impossible for most movies over 120 minutes to be released on one CED disc.
-This was easily attainable on VHS and Betamax, as a T-120 VHS, for example (which holds two hours and four minutes of tape), could carry most of these movies.
-However, this was not the case on CED.
-Many popular films such as some of the James Bond series, Mary Poppins, Return of the Jedi and Star Trek: The Motion Picture had to be released on two CED discs.
-All three of these examples were typically seen on one VHS/Betamax cassette.
+60 minutes per side rendered it impossible for most movies over 120 minutes to be released on one CED disc.
+Many popular films such as some of the James Bond series, Mary Poppins, Star Trek: The Motion Picture and Return of the Jedi had to be released on two CED discs.
+All three of these examples were typically available on one VHS/Betamax cassette.